MahsaRF/Evaluation_of_algorithms_for_reducing_write_energy_in_Phase_Change_Memories_PCM/README.md

 circumstance, Methods based on assessment are proposed and the most of them using comparison before writing the data word.
-In these methods according to proportion of read energy consumption to write energy consumption decrease the number of writes in each block or word and these methods will not achieve unless by increasing read operations in PCM for comparison.
+In these methods according to proportion of read energy consumption to write energy consumption decrease the number of writes in each block or word and these methods will increase read operations in PCM for comparison.

 In this project we presented some techniques to reduce write energy